kehantan/labbook/docs/assays/plaque.rst

 Before the actual infection procedure, we need to prepare a serial diultion from the virus stock.

 #.
 Prepare microcentrifuge tube equivalent to the number of dilutions you wanted to do.
 #.
-Take virus sample from -80 C.
+Retrive virus stock from -80 C.
 #.
-Thaw virus sample in 37 C water bath.
+Thaw virus stock in 37 C water bath.
 #.
-Bring the virus sample into the BSC.
+Bring the virus stock into the BSC.
 #.
 Do a serial dilution of the virus stock by diluting the virus with 2% DMEM in microcentrifuge tube.
-We usually do 10x serial dilution.
+Our lab usually do 10x serial dilution.

 **10x Serial Dilution**